vadolasi/refluxo-engine/docs/concepts/engine.md

 ### How it Works

-1.  **Initialization**: The `execute` method receives the initial state.
+1.  **Inicialização**: The `execute` method receives the initial state.
 If it's a new execution, it creates a fresh `Snapshot`.
 If it's resuming, it loads the provided snapshot and sets its status to `active`.
 2.  **Execution Loop**: It runs a `while` loop that continues as long as the `Snapshot.status` is `"active"`.
 3.  **`executeStep`**: Inside the loop, it calls `executeStep`, which is responsible for executing a single node.
     - It resolves dynamic data in the node's input using the Expression Engine.